Author visits give readers a chance to learn from working (living, breathing, flesh-and-blood!) writers.

 I also present my creative work in the traditional way: a few short readings from the Agency novels, interspersed with images of cover art and time for audience questions on all writing- and publishing-related topics.

-My speaker’s fee is $300 for one presentation or $500 for two presentations, plus travel expenses for locations outside Kingston, Ontario.
+My speaker’s fee is $400 for one presentation, plus travel expenses for locations outside Kingston, Ontario.
+Discounts are available for multiple presentations (up to three) per visit.
 In my experience, every visit is unique and I encourage teachers and librarians to contact me (ying [at] yslee.com) to discuss their aims.